Anti-antisemitism in Germany: Areas of contention

 In 2019, the Bundestag passed a resolution declaring Germany's "unique historical responsibility", which entailed prioritizing "the fight against antisemitism and a commitment to Israel's security" as part of Germany's Staatsräson.
 The resolution also declared the BDS movement antisemitic and compared it to the 1933 Nazi boycott of Jewish businesses.
-This comparison—and belief that BDS is "nothing less than the start of a road to another Holocaust"—is prevalent in German discourse.
-However, this comparison has been described as "highly questionable, if not pure demagogy" by peace researcher Gert Krell, who highlights the difference between objecting to a military occupation versus targeting a powerless minority in a totalitarian state.
-In 2024, Germany labeled BDS an extremist organization—despite its commitment to non-violence.
-Although the ability to block BDS is limited by protections on freedom of expression, the anti-BDS efforts have had a significant effect.
+This comparison—and belief that BDS is "nothing less than the start of a road to another Holocaust"—is used by most BDS opponents.
+This comparison has been described as "highly questionable, if not pure demagogy" by peace researcher Gert Krell, who argues there is a significant difference between objecting to a military occupation and targeting a powerless minority in a totalitarian state.

+In its 2023 Constitutional Protection Report, the Federal Ministry of Interior and Home Affairs said that it was investigating "BDS" as a "suspected extremist organization" Although the ability to block BDS is limited by protections on freedom of expression, the anti-BDS efforts have had a significant effect.

 The position of antisemitism commissioner Klein and other German antisemitism monitors has been that the apartheid allegation represents a "demonization of the Jewish State of Israel"; therefore, slogans and stickers such as "no pride in apartheid" have been registered as antisemitic incidents.
-In contrast, the International Court of Justice stated in its 2024 advisory opinion on the "Legal Consequences arising from the Policies and Practices of Israel in the Occupied Palestinian Territory, including East Jerusalem" that Israel had violated Article 3 of the International Convention on the Elimination of All Forms of Racial Discrimination, which contains the prohibition of racial segregation and apartheid.

-With the sole exception of the Linke party, the Staatsräson ideology came to be supported by all political parties represented in the German parliament, including the far-right Alternative für Deutschland.
+2024 antisemitism resolution

 In November 2024, an antisemitism resolution proposed by the German mainstream parties "to protect Jewish life" passed with a great cross-party majority in the German parliament, with only the newly formed Sahra Wagenknecht Alliance voting against.
 The resolution ties public arts and science funding in Germany to the International Holocaust Remembrance Alliance's (IHRA) definition of antisemitism, which critics say conflates criticism of Israel with Jew hatred.
-The resolution was praised by the Israeli government and the state-funded Central Council of Jews in Germany, but Jewish artists and academics in Germany came out strongly against it, with some warning that it identified Jewishness with the policies of the state of the Israel and might lead to the "surreal" situation where Jewish and Israeli human rights groups are deemed antisemitic by the German state.
+The resolution was praised by the Israeli government and the state-funded Central Council of Jews in Germany, but Jewish artists and academics in Germany came out strongly against it, with some warning that it identified Jewishness with the policies of the state of Israel and might lead to the "surreal" situation where Jewish and Israeli human rights groups are deemed antisemitic by the German state.
 In May 2025, 55 mainly Jewish Holocaust researchers, historians and academics supported the Linke party's adoption of the Jerusalem Declaration on Antisemitism, an alternative formulation to the IHRA definition, designed to allow greater scope for criticism of Israeli government policy.